 Lead Compounds

-Lead Compounds are used to make glass the basic shade of yellow and lead is also used to made glass crystal.
+Lead Compounds are used to make glass the basic shade of yellow and lead is also used to make glass crystal.

 The Process of Producing Coloured Glass